agvxov/cursed_c/README.md

 ### Batch assignment
 The assignment operator is not particularly "special" in C.
-It does the actual value copying, but then plainly "returns" a value of it's own.
+It does the actual value copying, but then plainly "returns" a value of its own.
 Which happens to be defined as the one assigned.

 "Tricks" like this and such: